ElDokmak/LLMs/README.md

 > Transformers has two main components: Encoder and Decoder (explained with code [here](https://github.com/ElDokmak/LLMs/tree/main/Transformer-Based%20Language%20Models))

 ### Encoder:
 It is a bidirectional transformer network that encodes inputs, it takes in text, produces a feature vector representation for each word in the sentence.
 > Encoder Models: Masked Language Modeling (auto-encoders) like BERT, ALBERT, ....etc.

+> Use cases: Sentiment analysis, NER, and Word classification

 ### Decoder:
 It is a uni-directional transformer network that generates output.
-> Decoder Models: Autoregressive Models like GPT.
+> Decoder Models: Causal Language Modeling (Autoregressive) like GPT, BLOOM.

+> Use cases: Text generation.

 ### Encoder + Decoder Models:
-> Span corruption modes like T5.
+> Span corruption modes like T5, BART.

+> Use cases: Translation, Text summarization, and Question answering.

+---
+## Generative configuration parameters for inference